Outer approximation algorithms for convex vector optimization problems: The algorithm and variants

 In \cite{Dorfler2020}, also an improved version of this algorithm is presented.
 Using the information from the previous iterations, it is possible to skip solving \eqref{eq:QP} for some of the vertices.
-See Procedure \ref{proc:DLSW} and \cite{Dorfler2020} for the details.
+In particular, for $x^{k}$ being the weak minimizer found in iteration $k$, if \eqref{eq:QP} is solved for some $v$ in the previous iterations and $(y^{v}-v)^\T (f(x^k)-y^{v}) \geq 0$ holds true, then the solution of \eqref{eq:QP} for $v$ in iterations $k$ and $k-1$ are the same by \cite[Theorem 4.4]{Dorfler2020}.
+Hence there is no need to solve \eqref{eq:QP} for $v$.
+See \cite{Dorfler2020} for the details.